-The gigantic provinces of Gansu, Qinghai and Xinjiang spread across the whole of the Chinese northwest, an almost dizzying agglomeration of desert, grassland, raging rivers and colossal mountains.
-Despite the region’s impressive size, which alone would form the eighth largest country in the world, it contains only four percent of China’s population – quite a baffling statistic considering the region’s staggering ethnic variety.
-Xinjiang is home to, and indeed an autonomous province for, a large population of Uyghur, a predominantly Muslim people who speak a language far more proximate to Turkish than Chinese.
-The province’s deserts and mountains also harbour large communities of Kazakh, Krygyz and Tajik, making for the curious existence of occasional blond-haired, blue-eyed holders of a Chinese passport.
-Qinghai forms the northern edge of the Tibetan plateau; now that transport to Lhasa has been restricted and sanitized, the province is proving popular with those wishing to soak up a bit of “free” Tibetan culture.
-Over in Gansu, there are large communities of Mongolians and Hui Muslims, as well as lesser-known groups such as the Bao’an and Salar.
-Indeed, the Chinese of old thought the whole region was remote, subject to extremes of weather and populated by non-Chinese-speaking “barbarians” who were, quite literally, the peoples from beyond the pale – sai wai ren.
+Gansu, Qinghai and Xinjiang spread across the Chinese northwest in a dizzying agglomeration of desert, grassland, raging rivers and colossal mountains.
+Despite the region’s impressive size, which alone would form the eighth-largest country in the world, it contains just four percent of China’s population – a baffling statistic considering the staggering ethnic variety found here.
+Lowland Xinjiang is home to the Uyghur, a predominantly Muslim people who speak a language closer to Turkish than Chinese.
+In Xinjiang’s mountains live communities of Kazakh, Kyrgyz and Tajik, making for the curious existence of occasional blond-haired, blue-eyed holders of Chinese passports.
+Qinghai forms the northern edge of the Tibetan Plateau; with transport to Lhasa often restricted, the province is popular with travellers looking for an accessible window into Tibetan culture.
+In Gansu, there are large communities of Mongolians – also keen adherents of Tibetan Buddhism – and Hui Muslims, as well as lesser-known groups such as Bao’an and Salar.

-Today, the relatively unrestricted use of local languages and religions in these areas could be taken as a sign of China’s desire to nurture patriotism in the minority peoples and regain some of the sympathy lost during disastrous repressions under communism and in previous eras.
-Furthermore, in economic terms, there is a clear transfer of wealth, in the form of industrial and agricultural aid, from the richer areas of eastern China to the poorer, outer fringes of the country.
-On the other hand, the degree of actual autonomy in the “autonomous” regions is strictly controlled, and relations between Han China and these more remote corners of the Republic remain fractious in places, most notably Xinjiang, recently subject to a substantial amount of inter-ethnic strife.
+The Chinese of old considered that these saiwairen – peoples from beyond the pale – threatened the safety of the Empire itself; today, the relatively unrestricted use of local languages and religions in these areas could be taken as a sign of China’s desire to restore goodwill and nurture patriotism in the minority peoples.
+However, the degree of actual autonomy in the “autonomous” regions is strictly controlled, and relations between Han China and these more remote corners of the People’s Republic remain fractious in places, most notably Xinjiang.

-Organized tourism across the Northwest focuses on the Silk Road, a series of historic towns and ruins running from Xi’an in Shaanxi province, through Ningxia, Gansu and Xinjiang, and eventually into Central Asia.
-The Northwest also offers chances to enjoy the last great remaining wildernesses of China – the grasslands, mountains, lakes and deserts of the interior – far from the teeming population centres of the east.
-Gansu, the historical periphery of ancient China, is a rugged terrain of high peaks and desert spliced from east to west by the Hexi Corridor, historically the only road from China to the West, and still marked along its length by the Great Wall – terminating magnificently at the fortress of Jiayuguan – and a string of Silk Road towns culminating in Dunhuang, with its fabulous Buddhist cave art.
+Tourism across the Northwest focuses on the Silk Road, a series of historic towns and ruins running from Xi’an in Shaanxi, through Ningxia, Gansu and Xinjiang, and into Central Asia.
+The Northwest also offers opportunities to enjoy China’s last great wildernesses – the grasslands, mountains, lakes and deserts of the interior – far from the teeming population centres of the east.
+Gansu, the historical periphery of ancient China, is a rugged region of high peaks and desert, spliced from east to west by the Hexi Corridor, historically the only road from China to the West, still marked along its length by the Great Wall – terminating magnificently at the fortress of Jiayuguan – and a string of Silk Road towns culminating in Dunhuang, with its fabulous Buddhist cave art.

-Guarding the westernmost passes of the empire is Xinjiang, where China ends and another world – once known in the West as Chinese Turkestan – begins.
-Culturally and geographically, this vast, isolated region of searing deserts and snowy mountains, the most arduous and dreaded section of the Silk Road, is a part of Central Asia.
-Turkic Uyghurs outnumber Han Chinese, mosques stand in for temples and lamb kebabs replace steamed dumplings.
-Highlights of Xinjiang include the desert resort town of Turpan and, in the far west, fabled Kashgar, a city that until recently few Westerners had ever reached.
+Guarding China’s westernmost passes is Xinjiang, where China ends and Central Asia – once known as Chinese Turkestan – begins; a vast, isolated region of searing deserts and snowy mountains, formerly the most arduous section of the Silk Road.
+Here Turkic Uyghurs outnumber Han Chinese, mosques trade places with temples and lamb kebabs replace steamed dumplings.
+Highlights include the desert town of Turpan and, in the far west, fabled Kashgar, a city that until recent decades few Westerners had ever reached.

-Travel can still be hard going, with enormous distances and an extremely harsh continental climate.
-Winter is particularly severe, with average temperatures as low as -15°C or -30°C in Qinghai and Xinjiang.
-Conversely, in summer, Turpan is China’s hottest city, sometimes exceeding 40°C. Despite the wild, rugged terrain and the great expanses, however, facilities for tourists have developed considerably in recent years.
-In nearly all towns, hotels and restaurants now cater for a range of budgets – and in general, accommodation is a good deal cheaper here than in eastern China.
-Where rail lines have not been built, nearly everywhere is accessible by bus, and more and more towns by plane as well.
-Finally there is the possibility of onward travel to or from China’s Central Asian neighbours – Kazakhstan, Kyrgyzstan and Pakistan can all be reached by road or rail from the provinces covered in this section.
+Travel can be hard going, with enormous distances and an unforgiving climate.
+Winter is particularly severe, with average temperatures as low as -30°C in Qinghai and Xinjiang.
+Conversely, in summer, Turpan is China’s hottest city, with temperatures exceeding 40°C. Despite the rugged terrain and the great expanses, however, facilities for visitors have developed considerably in recent years.
+The rail network has been expanded, roads improved, and new airports constructed.
+Finally there is the possibility of travel between China and its Central Asian neighbours – Kazakhstan, Kyrgyzstan and Pakistan are all connected by road or rail from Xinjiang.